tobyshooters/eidetic/README.md

 The file path enables re-linking to the source file for image operations like RESIZE.
 If an image cell's source file is missing from disk, it is re-created from the pixels stored in the database image.

+### Editing

+    val EDIT                  push text/number back to CLI for editing img EDIT                  open image in gthumb for editing

+For text and numbers, EDIT places the value (quoted) in the input line so you can modify it before submitting.
+For images, gthumb opens non-blocking and the modified image is reloaded onto the stack when closed.

 ### Audio